cloudalchemy/ansible-node-exporter/README.md

 - Ansible >= 2.9 (It might work on previous versions, but we cannot guarantee it)
 - gnu-tar on Mac deployer host (`brew install gnu-tar`)
 - Passlib is required when using the basic authentatication feature (`pip install passlib[bcrypt]`)
+- systemd service manager is required on target host, support for other init systems is experimental, see below for further details.

+## Experimental Features

+- SysVinit support is experimental and comes with no guarantee.
+- Upstart support is experimental and comes with no guarantee.

 ## Role Variables